davidus-sk/cabincontrol/README.md

 # Cabin Control - Custom made smart cabin implementation

-A simple "smart home" system to control the lights, pumps, water collection, and other items at my remote, solar-powered cabin.
+A simple "smart home" system designed to control the lights, pumps, water collection, and other items at my remote, solar-powered cabin.

 ## Requirements